Glencairn Museum News | Number 2, 2013

 According to Lena Kättström Höök, a curator at Nordiska museet, Stockholm, “This kind of diorama with a winter landscape, buildings and tomtar has been used by bourgeois or middle class families in Sweden at least since the 1920s.
 They consist of both homemade and bought objects and were put together by the family members.
 The family mostly created the landscape themselves.
 You could not buy a whole landscape like this” (Email communication to Ed Gyllenhaal, 2-25-2013).

-It is not known how the Ahlbergs knew Knut Gyllensvärd, and it is possible that the Ahlbergs made some or all of the figures for the scene.
-An object like this would not travel well, so it seems likely that the couple assembled the diorama after returning to America from a trip to Sweden in the summer of 1923.
+It is not known if the Ahlbergs knew Knut Gyllensvärd or whether they simply saw the scene in a shop window.
+An object like this would not travel well, so it seems likely that the couple might have had to reassemble or perhaps re-glue figures and objects after returning to America from a trip to Sweden in the summer of 1923.
 At that time Peter Ahlberg was retired and living on a small pension, and Raymond Pitcairn had purchased two tickets on the Red Star Line so that Peter and Ellen could take a trip to their homeland.
 Perhaps the Tomtelandskap was intended as a “thank you” for making their trip possible?
 Sadly, Peter Ahlberg died just a few weeks after the couple returned from Sweden.

 This Tomtelandskap was treasured by the Pitcairn family.
 A special glass case was made to enclose it and protect the delicate figures, and the scene was brought out every year at Christmastime for the Pitcairn children to enjoy.

-Individuals with information about the Ahlbergs, information about similar objects from the same period, or information about Knut Gyllensvärd’s role in creating Glencairn’s Tomtelandskap are welcome to contact the editor of Glencairn Museum News at email@example.com.
+Individuals with information about the Ahlbergs, information about similar objects from the same period (including the postcard featured in Figure 6), or information about Knut Gyllensvärd’s role in creating Glencairn’s Tomtelandskap are welcome to contact the editor of Glencairn Museum News at firstname.lastname@example.org.

 A complete archive of past issues of Glencairn Museum News is available online here.